sdetweil/MMM-Config/README.md

 * * once the selection of modules is done,  press the<br> **Install selected modules** button

-when the module installation(s) are completed, you need to restart MagicMirror and go to the the MMM-Config screen
+when the module installation(s) are completed, the configuration screen will be opened with the recently installed modules included.

 once you have completed the configuration, press the **Save, Create config** button

 MMM-Config will try to restart your MagicMirror system after configuration is complete

-if the MagicMirror instance is configured to auto restart due to config.js, that will happen naturally
+if the MagicMirror instance is configured to auto restart due to config.js change,  that will happen naturally

-if the MagicMirror instance is **NOT** configured to auto restart due to config.js, then the restart option will be used to restart
+if the MagicMirror instance is **NOT** configured to auto restart due to config.js change, then the MMM-Config restart option will be used to restart

 if the MagicMirror instance is in a docker container, like khassel's then the MagicMirror process will be killed, causing the container to restart